massimocaprinali/cloud-foundry-public/deploy_vs.md

 1. If you don't already have Visual Studio, install Visual Studio 2015 or Visual Studio Code by following the [documentation](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio-2015){: external}.

-2. {: hide-in-docs}[Download your starter code](https://cloud.ibm.com/){: external} and extract it into a folder on your hard disk drive.
+2. [Download your starter code](https://cloud.ibm.com/){: external} and extract it into a folder on your hard disk drive.

 3. Open the project in Visual Studio.